timyu1994/02-workflow-orchestration/README.md

 - Add a `timezone` property set to `UTC-5` in the `Schedule` trigger configuration
 - Add a `location` property set to `New_York` in the `Schedule` trigger configuration

-* Check the link above to see the due date